r-elsa/pattern-matching/documentation/progress_reports/week3.md

 ## Progress report week 3

-**This week I have** implemented json-parsing and string splitting.
+**This week I have** implemented json-parsing, string splitting and added a static analysis tool- Cppcheck.

 **The project has progressed** well, despite not having a lot of time to allocate for the project.